sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

 currently is being consumed by the Elasticsearch indexes (the storage structures used by Elasticsearch).
 Using that information, you can estimate a size increase.

 To see the amount of storage consumed by each Elasticsearch index, complete the following steps in Kibana:

 1. From the main menu, navigate to the **Index Management** window.
 2. Select **Indices** from the menu on the left side.
    A list of all of the indexes currently stored in Elasticsearch is displayed.
 The list might be multiple pages.
 3. Adjust the number of indexes shown per page by using the control at the bottom of the table.
 4. In the **Search** field above the list of indexes, enter the filter criteria to view all of the indexes that were created for one day.
 For example, enter *2022\*01\*10* to view indexes created on January 10, 2022.
 5. For each index, the **Total Size** column shows the amount of storage consumed by the index.
 Add the values in the **Total Size** columns for one day.
-The sum is the storage required for a day's worth of log messages.
+The sum is the storage required for that day's worth of log messages.

 **Note:** The volume of log messages varies day-by-day based on use.
 Calculate the amount of storage consumed for a few days before making any assumptions.